 Inspired by Jesus' words in Matthew 15:32 of "I have compassion on the multitude.
 I will not send them away hungry," as well as Swanson's growing uneasiness with seeing his own name represent a growing ministry, Swanson changes the name of Everett Swanson Evangelical Association to Compassion, Incorporated.

 Compassion of Canada, Ltd., is formed and Bob and Janet Forsyth open their home to house the first Canadian office.
-Today, headquartered in London, Ontario, 22,000 sponsorships are coordinated through Compassion of Canada, Ltd.
+Today, the offices are headquartered in London, Ontario.

 An honorary Doctor of Laws degree is bestowed on Rev. Swanson by Kon Kuk University in Seoul.